On amenability and measure of maximal entropy for semigroups of rational maps: II: Proofs of theorems

 By Eremenko-Ritt theorem, $P$ and $Q$ share a common iteration.
 But $Q$ is arbitrary, then Theorem 1 in \cite{CMAmenability} applies and finishes the proof. \end{proof}

 Now we proceed with the proof of Theorem \ref{th.polynomiallike}.

-\begin{proof}[Proof of Theorem \ref{th.polynomiallike}] First let us discuss the exceptional case, if either one of $R$ and $Q$, say $R$, is exceptional, then $R$ is either conjugated to $z^n$ or to a Chebyshev polynomial, since Latt\'es maps does not admit polynomial-like measures.
+\begin{proof}[Proof of Theorem \ref{th.polynomiallike}] First let us discuss the exceptional case.
+If either one of $Q$ and $R$, say $R$, is exceptional, then $R$ is either conjugated to $z^n$ or to a Chebyshev polynomial, since Latt\'es maps are postcritically finite with empty Fatou set, Latt\'es maps do not admit polynomial-like measures.